 I wrote this with Christmas in mind, but obviously, it works for any birthday or gift giving holiday.
 Share it with your loved ones who may be confused about what vegans may or may not appreciate receiving.

-Here’s what to do if that doesn’t work out and you do get something non-vegan for Christmas.
+Here’s what to do if that doesn’t work out and you do get something that includes animal products for Christmas.

-Do you still have burning questions about going vegan?
+Do you still have burning questions after reading these vegan resources?
 Let me know in the comments!